ntuanb/blog/_posts/2017-08-01-deploying-a-mobile-app-that-using-ionic-2-node-hapi-and-mongodb.md

 {% endhighlight %}

-Restart your server `service nginx restart` and test your application's api endpoints via `https://api.example.com/`.
+Restart your server `service nginx restart` and test your application's api endpoints via `curl localhost:3000`.

 # Conclusion

-I plan on adding in `[Fastlane](https://fastlane.tools/)` at some point to this application if there are bugs or any new ideas are to be added in.
+My plan was to add in `[Fastlane](https://fastlane.tools/)` at some point.